 Transportation from Pakse to following places is limited.
 I recommend catching a local bus to 1 place and use that as a base to explore surrounding areas or hire private transport, either renting a bike, car or using tourist mini-bus day tours.
 From Pakse, bus ticket can start from 30,000 Kip, motorbike hire can start from 60,000 Kip for the full day, and day trip from travel agents can start from 120,000 Kip.

-Without further ado, let’s begin
+Now without further ado, let’s begin

 Southern Laos Itinerary